Braisimon21/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that changes the owner and the group owner of _hello to vincent and staff respectively, chome -h vincent:staff _hello a script that changes the owner and the group owner of _hello to vincent and staff respectively, chown -h vincent:staff _hello a script that changes the owner of the file hello to betty only if it is owned by the user guillaume, chown --from=guillaume betty hello
+a script that changes the owner and the group owner of _hello to vincent and staff respectively, chome -h vincent:staff _hello a script that changes the owner and the group owner of _hello to vincent and staff respectively, chown -h vincent:staff _hello a script that changes the owner of the file hello to betty only if it is owned by the user guillaume, chown --from=guillaume betty hello a script that will play the StarWars IV episode in the terminal, telnet towel.blinkenlights.nl